Ladrillo/interview/notes.md

 ### The good:
 * fun fun fun
-* the test had enough requirements I could use my fav libraries (redux, saga, rxjs)
+* the test had enough requirements it was worth using Redux and Saga
 * search box has debouncing to avoid hammering the server at every keystroke

 ### The not so good (yet!!):
 * the sagas are not handling server/network errors: they would crash on error with no message to the user
-* search box a little quirky, 'prev' and 'next' buttons could be improved
+* need to improve some of the naming, write more comments, add PropTypes to the components, extract more logic to helpers
-* no tests, ouch
+* no tests

 Looking forward to some feedback on the code, regardles of the outcome of the interview process :)